-The Committee on Appointments is composed of tenure-line faculty members only.
+The Committee on Appointments is composed of tenured and tenure-track faculty members only.
 This Committee is responsible for the recruiting and screening of prospective full-time faculty candidates and, after soliciting student advice about prospective candidates, recommending appointment actions to the faculty.